kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.22" state="beta" >}}

-Starting in v1.20, you can optionally disable node port allocation for a Service Type=LoadBalancer by setting the field `spec.allocateLoadBalancerNodePorts` to `false`.
+You can optionally disable node port allocation for a Service of `type=LoadBalancer`, by setting the field `spec.allocateLoadBalancerNodePorts` to `false`.
 This should only be used for load balancer implementations that route traffic directly to pods as opposed to using node ports.
 By default, `spec.allocateLoadBalancerNodePorts` is `true` and type LoadBalancer Services will continue to allocate node ports.
 If `spec.allocateLoadBalancerNodePorts`